 - Agribusiness agreements

-What should be included in a commercial contract?
+What should be included in a commercial contract by attorneys?

 There are many provisions that are required in a commercial contract in order for the document to be effective in protecting your business and reaching your business goals.
 What should or should not be included varies depending on the economic sector the business is operating in, the laws and regulations affecting the transaction, and common custom and practice in the industry.
 A commercial contract example for the purchase by a company of a membership (ownership) interest from another company, would include, amongst other provisions: